Customize Your Kunversion & Kvcore SEO Pages

 It really comes down doing the same things as you would to turn leads into clients.
 Be the LOCAL expert and showcase your LOCAL knowledge on a micro level.
 Inside Real Estate (the peeps behind kvCORE and Kunversion) have done a great job at providing areas within both platforms to showcase your own content and neighborhood expertise.

 Enter Kunversion and kvCORE Custom SEO Landing Pages!

 Click on ‘Web & IDX’ in your admin menu.
 On the right side of the page, in the Website Content section, click on ‘VIEW/EDIT’ next to Service Areas and SEO.

 Note: These pages are heavily cached, so you may not be able to see the changes you’ve made for a couple of hours… Manually flushing the cache does not seem to work for these pages.

 But, what about those other fields…?

 External URL: This is a Kunversion only field that allows you to assign a custom domain for that SEO Area Landing Page.

 Subdomain: This is a Kunversion only field that allows you to assign areas to a specific agent within your organization.

-Keywords: Leave the keywords field blank.
-This is a remnant of a bygone era where you could influence SEO by inserting keywords into a meta tag.
+Keywords: You can leave the keywords field blank.
+You’re more likely to get struck by lightning than to influence SEO by inserting keywords into a meta tag.
 Those days are gone.

 Display Text: This is a kvCORE only field, and a nice feature, but seldom used.
 If the spelling of a particular area is not correct, of if there is a more common local vernacular for an area, you can edit the area name in this field.